nextcloud/notify_push/README.md

 Once set the metrics are available in a prometheus compatible format at `/metrics` on the configured port.

+Additionally you can manually check the metrics by running the `occ notify_push:metrics` command, this will function even if you haven't setup `METRICS_PORT`.

 ### Self-signed certificates

 If your nextcloud is using a self-signed certificate then you either need to set the `NEXTCLOUD_URL` to a non-https, local url,